 Virtual Leadership: Leading Dispersed Teams

-It's a time of corporate belt-tightening.
-People are traveling less and meeting less frequently with their fellow team members and leaders.
-Virtual teams are already a fact of the global marketplace as companies leverage global talent and technology facilitates better communication.
-This trend is on the rise as travel restrictions complicate face-to face interaction.
+In the digital age, people are traveling less and meeting face-to-face less frequently with their fellow team members and leaders.
+Virtual teams are already a fact of the global marketplace as companies leverage global talent, and technology facilitates better communication.

-- Discover ways for managing people from afar
+- Discover tools for managing people from afar

 - Acquire strategies for communicating effectively with distanced team members

-- Become skilled at working with two stage model of virtual leadership
+- Become skilled at working with the two stage model of virtual leadership

 - Identify appropriate resources for employee development

-- Find out what really keeps valued employees from leaving when they work from a distance
+- Find out what keeps valued employees from leaving when working from a distance

 - Know how to use the performance management process as a retention tool